 Another way to identify roadblocks is to offer quick feedback polls to ask your visitors directly for their opinion.

 What are they looking for?
-What is missing from the page?
+Is there anything missing from the page?
 What would they like to change?

 If you have a WordPress website, you won’t even need additional software because many WordPress plugins enable you to create on-site polls.
 Otherwise, you can use solutions like SurveyMonkey or EasyPolls.